-As we continue to climb the acoustic guitar ladder, we run into the Concert guitars also called “O” size (C.F.
+As we continue to look at the different acoustics, we run into the Concert guitars also called “O size” (C.F.
 Martin & Co.).

 The Concert is thinner than the larger models and slightly smaller overall, which would make it comfortable if you are a smaller musician but normally retain the same scale length.

 They are more distinct as they have stronger middle and upper range sound to them.
 The overall volume isn’t quite as pronounced, but the concert body is very articulate!